SVH35/GetTissueThickness/README.md

 Through the [Möller–Trumbore Ray/Triaingle intersection algorithm](https://nl.mathworks.com/matlabcentral/fileexchange/33073-triangle-ray-intersection), the intersection between the normal of the cortex (i.e., the third eigenvector) which runs through the cortical region of interest and the outer grey matter, cerebrospinal fluid, skull and skin layers are retrieved.
 From these intersection coordinates, the distances of the cerebrospinal fluid, skull and skin layers are calculated, as well as the scalp-to-cortex distance.

-## Tutorial: Single Subject Pipeline Using the CalcTissueThickness.m Script
+## Tutorial: Single Subject Pipeline Using the GTT.m Script
 Overview: Steps 1-2 create the head mesh from MRI scans and Steps 3-6 use GTT to measure tissue thicknesses based on the head model created in Steps 1-2.
 If you want to skip step 1 and 2, you download the head model [here](https://drive.google.com/file/d/1hLk6LK7oE7EHSExLVKxkLyPb8GfBv8KB/view?usp=sharing).

 ### Steps 1-2: Creating the Head Mesh from T1w and T2w MRI scans